nsg-ethz/p4-utils/docsrc/installation.rst

 To download our preconfiugred VMs, please click on the folllwing links:

 ..
 Important::
-   Use the following credentials to acces the VMs
+   Use the following credentials to acces the VMs:

    - ``username:`` p4.
    - ``password:`` p4.